-Keys to residence hall rooms and other necessary keys, if any, are issued to residents upon check-in to the room.
-Residents may not duplicate keys.
-No deposit is required, but if a key is lost or not returned when a room is vacated, the lock may be changed and the resident charged for the replacement.
-The decision to replace the lock and/or issue a new or replacement key is made by the assistant director in charge of the area.
+Keys and access codes to residence hall rooms and other necessary keys, if any, are issued to residents upon checkin to the room.
+Residents may not duplicate keys or share access codes.
+No deposit is required, but if a key is lost or not returned when a room is vacated, the lock will be changed and the resident charged for the replacement.
+If it is determined that access codes have been shared, the code will be changed and the resident(s) charged for the change..